phuynh7577/asis-me/README.md

 ## Code style
-A working full-stack application, built by us, using the MERN stack: **Mongoose, Express, React, and Node.js, EJS and full CRUD**.
+A working full-stack application, built by us, using the MERN stack: **Mongoose, Express, React, and Node.js and full CRUD**.

 ## Deployed on:
 Heroku